joewhite86/frogr/docs/source/guide.rst

 -----------------

 We should add a class that holds our relationship types, so that we have consistent and convienient access.
 This is not a requirement but I highly recommend it.
-Doing so we don't have to deal with string in Java code, which is never a good choice, right?
+Doing so we don't have to deal with strings in Java code, which is never a good choice, right?

 .. literalinclude:: ../../examples/basic/src/main/java/de/whitefrog/frogr/example/RelationshipTypes.java
   :language: java